 The Company's historical business includes a number of guaranteed fund products mainly written on the Danish market.
-The remaining Taux Minimum Garanti (TMG) and Taux Regulier Garanti (TRG) funds, mainly written on the Belgian market, terminated during 2020.

 For both the Statutory Accounts and Solvency II, the technical provisions were calculated as the sum of:

 - the number of units allocated to policies, multiplied by the price at the valuation date; - strengthening reserves, determined by revaluing liabilities on a market-consistent basis.